 Part of the ICS protocol is to establish objectives for managing a particular situation or incident.
 For COVID-19, the UO IMT current objectives are:

-Implement comprehensive testing and contact tracing programs for the university in partnership with Lane County Public Health and Oregon Health Authority.2.1 Develop and implement plans for COVID-19 testing in the 2021 winter term.
+- Maintain comprehensive testing and contact tracing programs for the university in partnership with Lane County Public Health and Oregon Health Authority for the duration of the public health emergency.

-Keep the campus informed of new developments, Oregon Health Authority and CDC guidance, and the university's action to mitigate and respond, and to maintain operations.
+- Keep the campus informed of new developments, Oregon Health Authority and CDC guidance, and the university's action to mitigate and respond and maintain operations.

-Document the financial impacts of the COVID-19 illness on the university's operations, develop financial scenarios and mitigation strategies to aid in the continuity and recovery efforts and protect its long-term financial stability.
+- Document the financial impacts of the COVID-19 illness on the university's operations and protect its long-term financial stability.

 As of this update, the IMT is now entering modes or phases related to continuity, engagement resumption planning, case management and community recovery.
 The long-term recovery planning lead by the president will utilize a more standard project management approach.

 January 28, 2020: The IMT was partially activated for COVID-19 response.
 That team focused on issues around international travel and situational monitoring.